Quantum-Resistant Cryptography: Securing the Post-Quantum Era

 The NIST Post-Quantum Cryptography Standardization Effort

 In 2016, the U.S. National Institute of Standards and Technology (NIST) launched a multi-year competition to identify and standardize post-quantum algorithms2.
-After several evaluation rounds, the finalists announced in 2022 included:
+After three rounds of evaluation, NIST announced the first four algorithms selected for standardization in July 2022, then published the finalized FIPS standards on August 13, 2024:

 How Quantum Computers Break Classical Cryptography